RealImpactAnalytics/trumania/README.md

 ## Documentation and tutorial

 Trumania is a scenario-based random dataset generator library in python 3.
-In order to use it, a scenario that describes the dataset to create has to be written, in python 3, and then executed.

 See the [wiki](https://github.com/RealImpactAnalytics/trumania/wiki) in this repo for a detailed documentation of each of the features.
 The wiki also contains a step-by-step explanation of 4 example scenarios.

-You can also have a look at the example scenario in the [tests/](tests/) folder of this repository.
+There are some example scenario in the [tests/](tests/) folder of this repository.

+You can also join the Trumania slack channel: [trumania.slack.com](https://trumania.slack.com)

 ## How to install